provenance-io/provenance/networks/dev/README.md

 # Overview

-This folder contains the files to create an single node with predefined account stocked with nhash.
+This folder contains the files to create an single node with predefined account stocked with vspn.

 # Adding Account

 Currently, in the folder `networks/dev/mnemonics` there exists 3 files containing a mnemonic and a single return character.
 These are used to generate an account into the genesis file with `100000000000000000000nhash` each.
 A new key will be added to the keyring that is the basename of the file.
 Therefore, `validator.txt`, `account-1.txt`, and `account-2.txt` will add keys `validator`, `account-1` and `account-2`.
-The `validator.txt` is required, because it is used to setup the validator and is nhash marker admin.
+The `validator.txt` is required, because it is used to setup the validator and is vspn marker admin.
 Other files can be added and removed as you see fit.

 # Added Account Addresses and Keys